Ensign Ro

 Picard gets to go on the dangerous away-team mission to meet

-the head terrorist, and Troi gets to join him, armed.
+the lead suspect, and Troi gets to join him, armed.

 This allows her to later provide insight on the meetings